 ESYO believes in music’s power to transcend boundaries and unite communities in shared celebration of the arts.
 In addition to the more than 30 public performances ESYO offers each season, it seeks unique opportunities for its members to engage in musical exchange, from local gatherings to international tours.

 ESYO has hosted and participated in numerous musical festivals since its founding in 1979.
 These include Days of Percussion, Jazz ArtsFest, String Festivals, A Festival of Young Artists and, most recently, the World Association of Symphonic Band Ensemble Festival.
-ESYO Youth Orchestra has had five international tours, with its most recent to Portugal in 2016.
-The ESYO Wind Orchestra toured Hungary at the invitation of the World Association of Symphonic Bands and Ensembles.
+ESYO Symphony Orchestra has had five international tours, with its most recent to Portugal in 2016.
+In 2018, the ESYO Wind Orchestra toured Hungary at the invitation of the World Association of Symphonic Bands and Ensembles.

 We are excited to announce that ESYO Symphony Orchestra will be going on Tour to Argentina and Uruguay in Summer 2020!
-Eligible members will include current Symphony Orchestra graduating seniors (Class of 2019) and 2019/2020 Symphony Orchestra members.
+Eligible members will include 2019/2020 Symphony Orchestra members and Symphony Orchestra Class of 2019 graduates.

 We know this will be an incredible journey, one that will afford our young musicians the opportunity to perform in outstanding halls and to engage in cultural exchanges with South American youth musicians during residencies and in side-by-side concerts.